eldoy/sysdb/README.md

 #### 1. Inserting Data

-If you pass a single object to `set()`, it performs an insert.
-It automatically generates a UUID `id` if one isn't provided.
+Passing a single object inserts a new document.
+A UUID `id` is generated automatically if missing.

 ```js
 await db.set({